Early Adopters: First 20 receive 20% off with 1 year technical support.

 Global Namespace

-Message names must be globally unique; package names are ignored for routing.
+Message names must be globally unique; package names are ignored.

 Protocol Agnostic